naseer/naseer.github.io/source/_posts/2015-04-01-android-source-code-completion-with-ycm.markdown

 {% img /images/blog/vim-ycm.gif 576 620 'image' 'images' %}

 I've been using YCM for a while for C/C++ code completion in the Android source tree as well as the Linux kernel and it just works without any need to generate tags.
+It also does syntax error checking on the fly with syntastic, which is an added bonus.
 The basic idea is relying on `$ANDROID_BUILD_TOP` to set up the necessary header paths in `ycm_extra_conf.py` Here is my configuration for vim.
 The python part of the configuration below also works with emacs.